A catalogue of fifteenth-century printed books in Glasgow

 Following the collation statement come, when relevant, general notes applicable to all copies of an edition - recording, for example, alternative attributions of author or printer, alternative dates of printing, presence of woodcuts etc.

-The ISTC number is always cited for each item (linked to the ISTC database record), followed by references to printed descriptions (where available) in four standard incunabula catalogues - Goff, BMC, Bod-inc, GW (cited in that order).
-Other incunabula catalogues are cited if the need arises e.g. if the item does not appear in BMC, Bod-Inc or GW.
+The ISTC number is always cited for each item (linked to the ISTC database), followed by references to printed descriptions (where available) in four standard incunabula catalogues - Goff, BMC, Bod-inc, GW.
+Other incunabula catalogues are cited if the need arises e.g. if the item does not appear in BMC, Bod-Inc or GW, or if they add substantially to the descriptions provided in the standard sources, or if they are the only bibliographical source available.

 To return to the Web Catalogue from the main online catalogue (rare books search screen), the user should use the back space key.